Unleash/unleash/website/docs/feature-flag-tutorials/python/examples.md

        return redirect(url_for("surveys.surveys_list_page"))
 ```

-We have successfully configured our flag variant and implemented them into our Python app for server-side A/B testing.
+We have successfully configured our strategy variant and implemented them into our Python app for server-side A/B testing.

 Now, some of the deleted surveys will be stored and the others will be permanently removed from your Survey table.
 This data can be collected over time for experiments like determining data storage costs and upticks in resource usage before committing to releasing new functionality to restore data that has been deleted.